DevTeam/Pure.DI/readme/auto-bindings.md

 var service = composition.MyService;
 ```

+> [!WARNING]
-:warning: But this approach cannot be recommended if you follow the dependency inversion principle and want your types to depend only on abstractions.
+> But this approach cannot be recommended if you follow the dependency inversion principle and want your types to depend only on abstractions.

 It is better to inject abstract dependencies, for example, in the form of interfaces.
 Use bindings to map abstract types to their implementations as in almost all [other examples](injections-of-abstractions.md).